Skip to main navigation Skip to main content

 If scopes of work change from what was initially submitted in the Part 2 Application, please submit an Amendment application, describing the proposed changes.
 It is the applicant's responsibility to submit documentation that updates the Description of Rehabilitation, and failure to do so is at their own risk.
 There are no review fees for an Amendment submittal.

-Once the project is complete, the Part 3 application is submitted with "After Rehabilitation" photos, taken from the same vantage point as the "Before" photos previously submitted.
-Part 3 Review fees must accompany an application in order for it to be considered a complete submittal.
-Projects shall not be processed, assigned, or reviewed (and as such, shall not be awarded their Tax Credits) until payment is received.
+Once the project is complete, the Part 3 application is submitted with "After Rehabilitation" photos, taken from the same vantage point as the "Before" photos previously submitted with the Part 1 & 2.

 Monitoring & Enforcement